Trust-Governed Health Plans for Government Contractors

 Institutional Discipline — Without Institutional Complexity

-Volatility is modeled rather than absorbed.
+• Volatility is modeled rather than absorbed.

-Compliance is validated rather than assumed.
+• Compliance is validated rather than assumed.

-Vendor performance is governed rather than trusted.
+• Vendor performance is governed rather than trusted.

-Documentation exists before it is requested.
+• Audit readiness exists before documentation is requested.

 The goal is not complexity.